NuriaProject/Framework/README.md

 License
 -------

-The framework itself uses the zlib license.
-Please see the LICENSE file for further information.
-LICENSE_TEMPLATE contains a ready-to-use comment for you to use when creating new files.
+The framework itself is available under the terms of the GPLv3 or LGPLv3.
+Please make sure to understand the terms of the (L)GPL license.
+If you're not sure if you can use the NuriaProject Framework in your project under these licenses, please consult a lawyer.
+For other requests on this matter you can also message Papierkorb on GitHub.

-**Contributed code must be licensed under the zlib license.**
+**All code must be licensed under the terms of the (L)GPL.**